Next to Normal: Act I

 Diana Goodman, a suburban mother with bipolar disorder, waits for her teenage son to return home after he has broken curfew.
 Diana's daughter Natalie is also awake completing her homework.
 Her son returns home and Diana's husband Dan wakes up, and the family prepares for the day ahead until Diana, disoriented, prepares sandwiches on every surface in the kitchen, including the floor ("Just Another Day").

-Natalie, a pianist who hopes to attend the Yale School of Music, laments the stress of being an overachiever while practicing for an upcoming recital in the school music room.
-She runs into her classmate Henry and they bond over their shared love of music ("Everything Else").
+Natalie, a pianist who hopes to attend the Yale School of Music, laments the stress of being an overachiever while practicing for an upcoming recital in the school music room ("Everything Else").
+She runs into her classmate Henry and they bond over their shared love of music.
 Diana regularly visits her psychiatrist Dr. Fine, who prescribes a series of medications to treat her bipolar disorder that all cause unpleasant side effects.
 Dan, waiting in the car, mourns the current state of his life and his and Diana's relationship.
 When Diana says her new medication makes her feel numb and emotionless, Dr. Fine declares her stable ("Who's Crazy?/My Psychopharmacologist and I").

 Henry confesses his romantic feelings for Natalie and they start dating ("Perfect for You").
 Diana mourns the full spectrum of emotions she once felt and flushes her medications at her son's urging ("I Miss the Mountains").
 Henry joins the family for dinner ("It's Gonna Be Good"), but when Diana brings out a cake for her son's 18th birthday, Dan gently reminds her that he died as an infant and her visions of him are delusions ("He's Not Here").
-Diana reveals to Dan that she stopped taking her medication and tells him he will never understand the pain she feels.
-Dan begs her to help him understand, but Diana's vision of her son reappears and she runs to him instead ("You Don't Know"/"I Am the One").
+Diana reveals to Dan that she stopped taking her medication and tells him he will never understand the pain she feels ("You Don't Know").
+Dan begs her to help him understand, but Diana is torn between the comfort her delusion brings her and confronting the painful reality of his absence ("I Am the One").
 Natalie vents to Henry about Diana's attachment to her firstborn child and their strained relationship ("Superboy and the Invisible Girl").